Datta Walvekar: Other career

-Master Datta Walvekar, since his Young years, was a die hard fan of great literature Gajanan Digambar Madgulkar, Actor Singer Balagandharva, and Music Director Shriniwas Khale.
+Master Datta Walvekar, since his Young years, was a fan of literature Gajanan Digambar Madgulkar, Actor Singer Balagandharva, and Music Director Shriniwas Khale.
 He used to call them as his Gods.

 Datta Walvekar completed his education in the Linguistic, with his research on Khatri language, he got Doctorate from the University of Pune in 1976, under the guidance Dr. R. S. Walimbe.

 Datta Walvekar also served in Public Works Department of Government of Maharashtra, in New English School Tilak Road and Raman Bag, and in Brihan Maharashtra College of Commerce Pune, as a teacher and lecturer.
 He had hobbies like Photography, Painting and also writing short stories and Radio Plays.
 He had painted cover pages of some Magazines and Periodicals in Marathi.
 He had written many short stories, published in many periodicals like Bua, Jatra, Vahini, Maher, Menaka, Sakal.
 He had written 18 th chapter of Bhagvadgeeta in a short space equal to two fingers, in micro letters.